atw1020/sente/docs/tutorial/SGF Metadata.rst

     >>> game.get_properties()
     {'FF': '4', 'SZ': '19', 'PB': 'Arthur Wesley', 'RU': 'Chinese', 'PW': 'Lucas Wesley'}

-As mentioned above, Sente strictly enforces conformity to the official SGF file format and custom SGF properties are not permitted as metadata.
+As mentioned above, Sente strictly enforces conformity to the official SGF file format, and custom SGF properties are not permitted as metadata.
-Thus, trying to set a property not defined by the standard will result in an error.
+Thus, setting a property not defined by the standard will result in an error.

 .. code-block::